 The simplest way to read from or write to a file is to write your code

-with cin and cout and use redirection.
+and use redirection.

 Suppose you wanted to do both at the same time.
 If your program is

-called myprog and you would like to take input from infile and write output to outfile, you would run
+and you would like to take input from infile

 it like this:

-output stream.
-Suppose you write a program that needs values from a
+myprog < infile > outfileBut this design works only if you have only one standard input or output stream.
+Suppose you write a program that needs values from a table in a file called

-table in a file called tabledata and also requires prompting the
+and also requires prompting the

 user for some parameters.
 Logically there are then two input streams.

-derived from the class istream, so has many of its
+, so has many of its

-methods.
-The extra f reminds us that it deals with a
+reminds us that it deals with a

 file instead of standard input.
-The class ofstream is
+The class ofstream

 used for output to a file.
 Both of these classes are defined in the

-standard C++ library header fstream.
+standard C++ library header fstream

 Here are the steps required for handling a file for either input or output:

-ifstream or ofstream.
+ifstream

 |

-table can be whatever we
+can be whatever we

 want.
 We could create a new instance of the class for each file we

 wanted to read.
-Notice that we use it with >> just like
+Notice that we use it with >>

-cin.
-The class method open takes the name
+.
+The class method open

 of the file as its character string argument.
 That argument can also